ZhgChg.Li

 • Repo: Remember to select the Repo you want to operate on

-If you do not want to rely on someone else’s account, it is recommended to create a clean team GitHub account and use its Token.
+If you don’t want to rely on someone’s personal account, it is recommended to create a dedicated team GitHub account and use its Token.

-Go to the GAS project → Credentials.gs → Input the Token into the githubToken variable.
+Go to the GAS project → Credentials.gs → Insert the token into the githubToken variable.

 Replace GithubStub with GitHub: